hturnbull93/react-calculator/README.md

 ### callOperator Functionality

-Wrote a test that callOperator updates displayValue with sum of storedValue and displayValue.
+Wrote a test that callOperator performs addition.
 Red.

 - Destructure storedValue and displayValue from state.
 - Parse them to integers.
 - Add them.
 - Set state display value to the result converted to a string.

+Wrote a test that callOperator performs subtraction.
+Red.